DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/scrolling/mode.md

 Specifies the scrolling mode.

 ---
-The following scrolling modes are available in the widget:
+The following scrolling modes are available:

 - **Standard**
 A user scrolls a single page only.
 Scrolling is available only if [all the page's rows](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/paging/pageSize.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/#pageSize') do not fit into the widget's height.
 In this mode, the [pager](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/pager '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/pager/') performs the main navigation and scrolling is auxiliary.
 If [paging](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/paging '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/') is disabled, the widget loads all rows simultaneously which can reduce the widget's performance.
 In this case, we recommend that you use another scrolling mode.